 - Additional bits-o-brickle for the tops [optional]

-- Sift together the flour, baking powder, baking soda and salt.
+- To make the cookie dough: In a medium size mixing bowl, use a whisk to sift together the flour, baking powder, baking soda and salt.
 Set aside.

-- Cream together the softened butter, light brown sugar, granulated sugar and vanilla extract. until fluffy and light beige in color, around 2 minutes.
+- In a separate large bowl, use an electric mixer to cream together butter, light brown sugar, granulated sugar and vanilla extract.
+Beat until fluffy and light beige in color, around 2 minutes.

-- Gradually add the dry ingredients.
+- With mixer on low speed, gradually add dry ingredients.
 Stop and scrape the sides of the bowl periodically.
-After all of the flour has been added beat for 1 minute.
+After all of the flour has been added beat for 30 seconds to 1 minute.

-- To prepare: Preheat the oven to 350°F and line 2 cookie sheets with parchment paper.
+- To bake: Preheat the oven to 350°F and line 2 cookie sheets with parchment paper.

 - Use a 2 oz ice cream scoop to divide the dough.
 Place onto the cookie sheet 2 inches apart.

-- Bake in batches for 18 minutes until golden.
+- Bake in batches for 14-16 minutes or until golden.
 [Keep the dough chilled between batches.]

-- Cool on the pan for 3 minutes then remove to a cooling rack.
+- Cool on the pan for 3 minutes then remove to a cooling rack to cool completely.

 Looking forward to making these — OK to bake directly from frozen sliced state?
 How much additional baking time to add?